-I’m so happy soup season is here.
-Chowders are my favorites—they’re so satisfying and chunky, almost like white stews.
+Chowders are my favorite soups ~ they’re so satisfying and chunky, almost like white stews.
 Feathery dill and fresh corn off the cob firmly ground this chowder in summer (we have 3 more weeks!), but the creamy base heavily loaded with quartered potatoes and hunks of salmon—maybe some herbed rolls on the side?—gently suggests fall.
 As an added bonus, this soup provides one more option for eating more of that super-hero of health foods, salmon.

-The dab of tomato paste will delicately tint the soup pink, and is just there as a nice visual echo of the salmon.
+- A dab of tomato paste will delicately tint the soup pink, and is also a nice visual echo of the salmon.

 I love soup for dinner because it gives you an excuse to eat biscuits or a big hunk of bread along with it.

-- 3/4 pound salmon, skin off, cut in large chunks
+- 3/4 pound raw salmon, skin off, cut in large chunks

 - 1 pound new potatoes, skin on, cut in quarters or eighths, depending on size

 - 3 ears of fresh corn, kernels removed. (reserve one cob)

 - 2 tbsp butter

 - 1 tbsp flour

 - 1 tsp tomato paste from a tube

 - salt and fresh pepper